pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

 ##Questions and comments

 * If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-EDU-AspNetMVC-Samples/issues).
-* Questions about GraphAPI development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
-Make sure that your questions or comments are tagged with [ms-graph-api].
+* Questions about GraphAPI development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/MicrosoftGraph).
+Make sure that your questions or comments are tagged with [MicrosoftGraph].

 ##Contributing